Written by Carl Rosenberg; copy edited by Katie Heffring

 What are the main challenges of academic editing?

 Good academic editors not only have to meet professional editorial standards, but they also have to have a solid grounding in the writing conventions and documentation guidelines of multiple disciplines.
 Scholarly books and essays tend to be longer and more complex than their trade counterparts, and outside of disciplines such as history or literary studies, the authors rarely consider themselves writers.

 You don’t have to be an academic to be an academic editor, but it helps tremendously if you understand why scholars write and publish and how they read or approach books and articles.

 On a lighter note, what are a few of your favourite books and publications—academia- or editing-related or otherwise?

 I love books on writing and the writing process, and there are a few authors—William Zinsser, Roy Peter Clark, John McPhee, and Joseph Williams, for example—that I return to often for inspiration.
 My favourite historians write books that blend deep scholarship with a gripping narrative.
 Books such as Natalie Zemon Davis’ The Return of Martin Guerre or Margaret MacMillan’s Paris 1919: Six Months That Changed the World come to mind.
 At the end of the day, though, I like nothing more than to kick back with a good thriller or romance.

 Lesley, thank you very much for sharing your experience and expertise.
-We’re looking forward to your workshop on November 25.
+We’re looking forward to your seminar on November 25.

 Carl Rosenberg edited “Outlook: Canada’s Progressive Jewish Magazine” from 1998 to 2016.
 He has a diploma in Latin American studies from Vancouver Community College and a bachelor of arts in Spanish language and literature from UBC.
 He has recently begun volunteering with the communications and social media and committee of Editors BC.